 Mall of the Emirates

-Easy to reach on the Metro (adapt name stop Mall of the Emirates), sits about 30 mins away.
-The Mall of the Emirates is fairly close by for those staying at any of the Jumeirah Hotels and only about 10 minutes away from the Dubai Marina/JBR area.
+It is easy to reach on the Metro (the stop is aptly named Mall of the Emirates), about 30 minutes away from Dubai Mall.
+The Mall of the Emirates is fairly close to those staying at any of the Jumeirah Hotels and is only about 10 minutes from the Dubai Marina/JBR area.

 - Ski Dubai & penguin encounters – sub-zero temperatures in the peak of summer, yes please!!

-- Magic Planet – extensive family entertainment complex including Yalla!
-Bowling and Gravity Air Park – think trampolines!
+- Magic Planet – an extensive family entertainment complex including Yalla!
+Bowling, Highway66 mini bowling, and Gravity Air Park – think trampolines!

 - Catch the latest flix at the huge Vox Cinema complex